WHaffmans/webserv-tester/README.md

 	Webserv Testing Framework
 </h1>
 <p align="center">
-	This project helped you?
+	Did this project help you?
 Give it a 🌟!
 </p>

+This tester is a BETA version and will probably not work on your project on the first try.
+Any improvements are welcome!

 ## 🚀 Quick Start